wuxc/pywin32doc/md/PyIShellFolder.md

   -  *lparam* : int

-    Lower 16 bits specify folder-dependent sorting rules, 0 means to sort by display name.
+    Lower 16 bits specify folder-dependent sorting rules, 0 means to sort by display name\.

-System folder view uses these as a column number.
+System folder view uses these as a column number\.
-Upper sixteen bits is used for flags SHCIDS_ALLFIELDS or SHCIDS_CANONICALONLY
+Upper sixteen bits is used for flags SHCIDS\_ALLFIELDS or SHCIDS\_CANONICALONLY

   -  *pidl1* :[PyIDL](#pyidl)